software-atelier/issue-tracking-sync/README.md

 By adding `->reversed` to the entry, the map is reversed.

 If the imported common entries should be extended you can simply define more definitions to it.
+Additional you can also simple add multiple common entries by listing them sepperated by a comma ",".
 ```json
   {
     "sourceName": "cantons",